jjacobs123/thrift-it-like-macklemore/README.md

 As mentioned in section 2.10 and 2.11, there is no user-related information extracted during the collection of the data.

-## 4. PRE-PROCESSING, CLEANING, LABELING
+## 4. Pre-processing, cleaning, labeling
 ### 4.1 • Was any preprocessing/cleaning/labeling of the data done (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of in-stances, processing of missing values)?
 Two separate datasets - one for Zalando's "Pre-owned" men's clothing section and the other for Zalando's "Regular" men's clothing section are obtained during the data collection for this project.
 When inspecting the data, a few issues were discovered:
 * In both datasets the variable "delivery-time" was displayed as a variable with the class 'character'.
 This variable should be categorical as the variable has different levels, such as '1-4' and '3-6' days.
 Therefore, this variable is transformed into a factor.